 Reasons to visit Pula

 Since you are already considering to visit Pula, I don't think you need much convincing.
-However we stress out below some of the reasons to visit Pula Croatia.
+However below you'll find a few reasons to visit Pula.

 You don’t need to be a history buff to enjoy Pula’s historical sites.
-From Roman Colosseum and Theatre, Temple of Augustus and Arch of Sergii to Venetian palaces, and extensive number of civil and military building constructed during Austria-Hungarian rule, Pula’s history is showcased in in numerous monuments that can be seen throughout the town.
+From Roman Colosseum and Theatre, Temple of Augustus and Arch of Sergii to Venetian palaces, and an extensive number of the civil and military buildings constructed during Austria-Hungarian rule, Pula’s history is showcased in numerous monuments that can be seen throughout the town.

-And Pula Croatia beaches are just a quick hop from the centre of the town, and the port.
+And Pula beaches are just a quick hop from the center of the town, and the port.

 Great local produce

-Chiavalon Olive Oil, Trapan Wines, and Kumparicka Cheese are just some of many great local produce you can find in Pula and its surroundings.
+Chiavalon Olive Oil, Trapan Wines, and Kumparicka Cheese are just some of the many great local products you can find in Pula and its surroundings.

 Affordable Pula accommodation

-If you are planning your holidays to Pula Croatia, you will like to know that accommodation Pula Croatia tends to be cheaper than in tourist destinations in Istria, like Rovinj or Porec.
+If you are planning your holidays to Pula, you will like to know that accommodation in Pula, Croatia tends to be cheaper than in tourist destinations in Istria, like Rovinj or Porec.

-So if you are trying to save some money, consider staying in Pula and making day trips go other Istrian towns and villages.
+So if you are trying to save some money, consider staying in Pula and making day trips to other Istrian towns and villages.

-A great example of Roman architecture, Pula Coliseum is a must visit site during your stay in Pula.
-Roam this ancient Pula amphitheatre and don’t miss visiting underground section with permanent exhibitions of olive oil production and amphorae.
+A great example of Roman architecture, Pula Coliseum is a must-visit site during your stay in Pula.
+Roam this ancient Pula amphitheater and don’t miss visiting the underground section with permanent exhibitions of olive oil production and amphorae.

 Shop at Pula’s green market

-First open in 1903, Pula green market consists of two parts: closed part where you’ll find fish market, butcheries, bars, and alike, and open market where you’ll find stands with fruits and veggies.
-The market building is beautiful, made of steel and glass and thoroughly renovated in 1997.
+First open in 1903, Pula green market consists of two parts: the closed part where you’ll find a fish market, butcheries, bars, and alike, and open market where you’ll find stands with fruits and veggies.
+The market building is beautiful, made of steel and glass, and thoroughly renovated in 1997.

 Have a drink at the art café Cvajner

 This unique café bar is located at Pula’s main square – Forum.
-Interior is beautiful, with retro furniture and interesting art on the walls.
-Outside terrace is a perfect spot to enjoy Pula’s past and present, watching Augustus’ Temple and the world go by.
+The interior is beautiful, with retro furniture and interesting art on the walls.
+The outside terrace is a perfect spot to enjoy Pula’s past and present, watching Augustus’ Temple and the world go by.
 If you like beer, they have a good choice of local and international craft beers.

 This is the only real aquarium worth visiting in all Istria.
-It’s located in a former military fortress dating back to 1886 on Verudela peninsula.
+It’s located in a former military fortress dating back to 1886 on the Verudela peninsula.
 The aquarium has over 100 fish tanks featuring over 250 species.
-The Pula aquarium also houses a sea turtle rescue centre.
+The Pula aquarium also houses a sea turtle rescue center.